codeadamca/45in1-32x8-matix/README.md

-# Arduino amd a 32x8 Matrix
+# Arduino and a 32x8 Matrix

 A basic example of controlling a 32x8 colour LED matrix using an Arduino.